digital-botanical-gardens-initiative/dendron-dbgi/vault/methodology.md

 ### Extraction with liquid nitrogen samples

-The acidified aqueous methanol with 75% methanol and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds, especially for secondary metabolites.
-Some solvant is added to the lyophilised sample to obtain a ratio solvent/sample of 3 and the solution is sonicated 15 minutes ([[biblio.devos_2007]]).
+The acidified aqueous methanol with 80% methanol, 20% water and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds, especially for secondary metabolites ([[biblio.devos_2007]]).
+For instance we have tested to prelevate 50 micrograms powder and add 1.7 microlitters solvent.
+This permits to obtain 1 microlitter supernatant.

 ### Extraction with dryed samples